-Quizzes: Quizzes will be given at the end of Week One and Week Two of the sessions.
+Quizzes: Quizzes will be given at the end of Week One and Week Two of the online sessions.
 These will be based on materials covered during the week, discussion topics, and relevant grammar.
 Each Quiz: 15%.
 Total: 30%

-Medical Journal Article: Each student will write a 15-page journal article, in Spanish, on the health subject of their choice, these articles may be submitted for publication in a Chilean medical journal.
+Written Essay: Each student will write a ten-page essay, in Spanish, on the health subject of their choice.
 Written Essay: 25%

-Oral Presentation: Based on the written journal article topic, each student will provide a workshop type presentation to a group of health professionals.
+Oral Presentation: Based on the written essay topic, each student will provide a workshop type public health presentation orally to the rest of the class.
 Oral Presentation: 25%